⚡ The TL;DR Verdict

 • Winner: San Sebastian

-• Why: For sheer volume of world-class restaurants and a more renowned pintxos experience, San Sebastián holds the edge.
+• Why: For sheer volume of elite-level restaurants and a more renowned pintxos experience, San Sebastián holds the edge.

 • Who this matters for: Serious foodies and those looking for an unparalleled culinary journey should prioritize San Sebastián.